-Yemen’s Houthi rebels claim drone launch against southern Israel
+Yemen’s Houthis say they launched ballistic missiles, drones at Israel

-The incident triggered air raid sirens in the popular tourist resort and sent residents running for shelter.
+Israeli military says it destroyed an unidentified ‘aerial target’ and separately intercepted surface-to-surface missile over the Red Sea.

-Yemen’s Houthi rebels claim to have launched a drone attack towards Israel’s southern city of Eilat in ‘retaliation’ for the war in Gaza.
+Yemen’s Houthi rebels claim they launched a “large number” of ballistic missiles and drones towards Israel and warned of more attacks to come.

-Israel reported having destroyed an unidentified “aerial target” over the Red Sea on Tuesday morning.
+Israel earlier said it destroyed an unidentified “aerial target” over the Red Sea on Tuesday morning.

 Keep readinglist of 4 items